 Perhaps use the famous Twitter scale problems and the challenges faced by IoT where instead of a million users over a few years of operations to millions of devices from day one (such as we had at Reveal).
 Every company needs to build applications with scale in mind.

 If your service is slowing down, it’s probably time to scale.
-At Imaginovation, we build apps that scale as needed from day one.
+At Imaginovation, we follow scalable architecture design to build apps that scale as needed from day one.
 But if your program was not built with scaling in mind, you may find challenges when doing so.

 How you scale a program depends on what it does, what you’re trying to do, and how it was built.
 There are many approaches to scaling.
 The one you or your team chooses depends on the problem.
 So the first step is to find out what’s causing your application’s slow down.
 Once you figure that out, you can choose a method of scaling that addresses the specific problem.
 Selecting the wrong approach means adding unnecessary complexity.

 At Imaginovation, we may use any of the following to scale your application: